DanWahlin/Angular-ASPNET-Core-Seed/README.md

 To run the project perform the following steps:

-1. Install Node.js 8.11 or higher - https://nodejs.org
+1. Install Node.js 12 or higher - https://nodejs.org

-2. Install ASP.NET core - https://dot.net
+2. Install ASP.NET core 3.1 or higher - https://dot.net

 3. Install the Angular CLI: